The official threatening notice from the town about sea turtle lights.

 Don't just speak in a normal monotone, but really project it and sound authoritative like you are the world's last and only authority.

-Yeah, eight hundred or so according to others, yes.
+Yeah, 800 or so, according to others, yes.

 Yes, it should be pretty easy going on just one tonight.

-That's why it's as crucial.
+That's why it's just crucial.

-Okay, well, thank you very much, Russ.
+Okay, well, thank you very much, Rush.

-All right, to confidence, projection, and passion.
+All right, confidence, projection, and passion.

 Awesome.

-And of course, being informed.
+And, of course, being informed.

 Can't replace that.